26 Things to Do on Cape Cod: Museums, Beaches, Activities, Theater & More

 This is a classic train experience and a unique Cape Cod activity you won’t want to miss!

-If you’re local, the Polar Express around the holidays is extra special for kids.
+In the winter, the Polar Express around the holidays is extra special for kids.

 Woods Hole Oceanographic Institution, Woods Hole